Call 0207 504 1300 now if you have received a Statutory Demand

-You can apply for injunctive relief if a creditor refuses to withdraw the Statutory Demand after they've been notified of a dispute.
+A limited company may apply for injunctive relief if the creditor refuses to withdraw the Statutory Demand after they've been notified of a dispute.
 If the court injunction is granted, they'll probably have to pay your legal expenses.
 Legal expertise cost between £5,000 and £15,000, or more if the injunction is unsuccessfully resisted.
 The legal grounds for defending a Statutory Demand can be technical.
 As a result, it's crucial that you seek advice from an independent insolvency specialist.
 Contact I&L today for practical guidance and support.

 The counterclaim is another effective strategy that can be used to challenge a Statutory Demand.
 You can neutralise a creditor and gain considerable leverage if your claim for direct, indirect, or consequential loss is worth more than their claimed debt.
 A savvy debtor who's been served with a Statutory Demand for £20,000 might tell the creditor: